nnnsss999/llmattacks/README.md

   and the matching `.pdf`.
 - `pdfs/` – a local cache of PDFs; see `pdfs/README.md` for details.
   Cached filenames use a SHA‑256 hash of the source URL.
 - `extractions1/` – outputs from `extract_urls.py` for future catalog entries.
-Hashed filenames use the first 10 characters of a SHA-256 digest.
+Hashed filenames use the first 10 characters of a SHA‑256 digest.
+  - `.gitkeep` – placeholder to keep the folder under version control.
 - `scripts/` – utility Python scripts including:
   - `build_index.py` to generate `index.json`
   - `cache_pdfs.py` to download PDF sources